Gabriel Moreno Preview, Player Props: Diamondbacks vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 12th-ranked team ERA among all MLB pitching staffs (4.03).
+- The Rangers have the 12th-ranked team ERA across all MLB pitching staffs (4.02).

-- The Rangers give up the eighth-fewest home runs in baseball (137 total, 1.1 per game).
+- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (138 total, 1.1 per game).

-- The left-hander's last appearance came on Wednesday against the Los Angeles Angels, when he threw six innings, surrendering one earned run while giving up six hits.
+- The righty last appeared on Thursday against the Los Angeles Angels, when he tossed seven innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.